Narcissistic Abuse

 In this stage, the narcissist is motivated to be kind and loving and appears to demonstrate compassion and concern.
 This is also called the “love bombing” phase.
 The narcissist showers their person of interest with attention, compliments, gifts, and wonderful love scenarios.

-The dark side of this cycle includes lying, secrets, manipulation and exploitation.
+The dark side of this cycle includes lying, secrets, manipulation, and exploitation.
 During this phase, individuals are groomed to accept this type of behavior and begin “supplying” the narcissist’s stock of control.

 Narcissist Abuse Cycle Phase 2: Devaluation & Put-Downs

 Over time, abusers start to show their true selves.
-When you ask for compromise, empathy, and boundaries the narcissist stops seeing you as the perfect person to fluff their ego feathers.
+When you ask for compromise, empathy, and boundaries, the narcissist stops seeing you as the perfect person to fluff their ego feathers.
 At this point, they may start finding fault with your behavior and slip put-downs into the conversation.
 The insults start subtly and then escalate as an effort to control you.

 Eventually, one of two things happens:

-Your understanding of who and what they really are becomes clear.
+Or, your understanding of who and what they really are becomes clear.
 You begin learning to stop supplying the narcissist and set yourself free.
+Either way, your utility to the narcissist has expired.

 Narcissist Abuse Cycle Phase 3: Discarding

 When you start asking for compromise, reciprocity, empathy, integrity, honesty, and boundaries (all healthy and valid requests that people with extreme narcissistic qualities generally do not engage in), the narcissist may decide that you have lost your luster and need to be replaced.
-No longer a source of supply, your utility has ended for the narcissist.
-And to further complicate things, covert narcissists can project the “discarding” onto you so they can appear to be the victim and walk away with clean hands.

 The narcissist begins a cycle of egregious psychological and emotional manipulation, intentionally exploiting your vulnerabilities and hitting your trigger points.
 They invest zero effort in continuing to pretend they are in any way engaged with you.